 In January 2013, the Company entered into a research, development and commercialization agreement ("JDRF Agreement") with the Juvenile Diabetes Research Foundation ("JDRF") to develop the t:dual Infusion System, a first-of-its-kind, dual-chamber infusion pump for the management of diabetes.
 According to the terms of the JDRF Agreement, JDRF will provide research funding of up to \$3.0 million based on the achievement of research and development milestones, not to exceed research costs incurred by the Company.
-The research and development milestones are anticipated to be reached by September 2016.
-Payments the Company receives to fund the collaboration efforts under the terms of the JDRF Agreement will be recorded as restricted cash and current and long term liabilities, and recognized as an offset of research and development expenses straight-line over the remaining months until anticipated completion of the final milestone, only to the extent that the restricted cash is utilized to fund such development activities.
+Payments the Company receives to fund the collaboration efforts under the terms of the JDRF Agreement are recorded as restricted cash and current and long-term liabilities.
+The liabilities are recognized as an offset of research and development expenses straight-line over the remaining months until anticipated completion of the final milestone, only to the extent that the restricted cash is utilized to fund such development activities.
+The estimated completion date is re-evaluated each reporting period based on development progress through that date.
+As of March 31, 2015, the Company estimated the completion date to be September 2016.

-As of June 30, 2014, milestone payment achievements totaled \$0.7 million, and research and development costs were offset by \$0.3 million.
-The research and development costs were offset by \$0.1 million for each of the six-month periods ended June 30, 2014 and 2013.
-The Company did not have any restricted cash balances related to the JDRF Agreement at June 30, 2014 or December 31, 2013.
+As of March 31, 2015, milestone payment achievements totaled \$0.7 million, and research and development costs were offset cumulatively by \$0.4 million.
+The research and development costs were offset by \$37,000 and \$0.1 million for the three months ended March 31, 2015 and 2014 respectively.
+The Company did not have any restricted cash balances related to the JDRF Agreement at March 31, 2015 or December 31, 2014.